masonclouse/categorical-sectional/readme.md

 4. Save the file and exit by pressing CTRL+X, then Y, then ENTER.
 5. sudo reboot now

-Capitalization counts.
+Capitalization matters.
 The map lights should come on with each boot now.

 ## Colors